-The Piccolo blood chemistry analyzer or the Piccolo Xpress chemistry analyzer automatically calculates and prints the analyte concentrations in the sample.
-Details of the endpoint and rate reaction calculations are found in the Piccolo blood chemistry analyzer or the Piccolo Xpress chemistry analyzer Operator's Manual.
+The Piccolo Xpress[®] chemistry analyzer automatically calculates and prints the analyte concentrations in the sample.
+Details of the endpoint and rate reaction calculations are found in the Piccolo Xpress[®] chemistry analyzer Operator's Manual.

 Interpretation of results is detailed in the Operator's Manual.
 Results are printed onto result cards or paper rolls supplied by Abaxis.
 The result cards or paper rolls have an adhesive backing for easy placement in the patient's files.